Evolution of $\beta$-decay half-lives at finite-temperatures

-As shown in Fig. \ref{fig_temp_dependence_isotopic_chains}, the FT-PNRQRPA half-lives for ${}^{132}$Sn are also in good agreement with the FT-RTBA results from Ref. \cite{LITVINOVA2020135134}.
-While our calculation predicts first significant temperature effect at $T \sim 0.3$ MeV, the FT-RTBA predicts visible effects starting from $T \sim 0.5$ MeV.
-It should also be noted that both models use different effective nuclear interactions, which in turn results in different predictions for the single-particle energies and transitions relevant for the $\beta$-decay.
-At $T = 1$ MeV, the results of both approaches agree reasonably well, and the evolution of the half-life is similar.
 Even though one drawback of our model is the inclusion of only two quasiparticle (q.p.) configurations within the R(Q)RPA, it includes both the pairing and temperature effects and can be applied to calculations throughout the nuclide chart, allowing large-scale calculations of relevance for astrophysical models of stellar evolution and synthesis of chemical elements.